Whimsy Stick

 This protocol works best for high-drive dogs: herding breeds, working breeds, terriers, sporting breeds, and bully breeds.
 These are the dogs where standard advice fails because their drive level overwhelms treat-based methods.
 Low-drive breeds may respond to simpler approaches.
 If your dog ignores walks and fetch as exercise, this protocol is built for them.

-Three to five minutes per session, up to three sessions per day for the first two weeks.
+Five to eight minutes per session, up to three sessions per day for the first two weeks.
 Quality matters more than duration.
-A focused 4-minute session with impulse control breaks produces better results than 15 minutes of unstructured chasing.
+A focused 6-minute session with impulse control breaks produces better results than 20 minutes of unstructured chasing.
 After the first two weeks, most dogs maintain on one session per day.

 Puppies under 6 months should use modified sessions only: 2 to 3 minutes maximum, lure on the ground at all times, no jumping, no sharp turns.
 Growth plates are still developing.
 The impulse control and recall components are still valuable at lower intensity.
 For puppies, focus on the sit-wait-release cycle and short recall repetitions.